Roasted Beets with Fresh Mint Pesto

 This post may contain affiliate links.
 Read our affiliate disclosure for more information.

-The simple combination of thinly sliced roasted beets, drizzled with olive oil, and topped with homemade fresh mint pesto is a delicious summer treat.
+Personally, I love beets, and they are a staple in my repertoire of seasonally based home-cooked foods.
+The simple combination of thinly sliced roasted beets, drizzled with olive oil and topped with fresh chopped herbs or homemade fresh mint pesto, is a delicious summer treat.

 When consumed regularly (not just once or twice a year!), beets may help with weight management (as a high-water and high-fiber food, they can promote satiety and a feeling of fullness).
-Beets can help lower blood pressure, improve athletic performance, and can help prevent constipation.
+Beets can help lower blood pressure, improve athletic performance, help prevent constipation and support heart health.

-That said…beets do contain sugar; in fact, white table sugar often comes from sugar beets.
-Beets are considered a medium glycemic vegetable, though their glycemic load is 5, which is considered low.
-If you struggle with blood sugar issues, it is best to eat beets in smaller amounts compared to non-starchy vegetables, like leafy greens, broccoli or zucchini, which are often considered “unlimited” foods.
+Beets do contain sugar; in fact, white table sugar often comes from sugar beets.
+Beets are considered a medium glycemic vegetable; however, their glycemic load is 5, which is considered low.
+If you struggle with blood sugar issues, it is best to eat beets in smaller amounts compared to non-starchy vegetables, like leafy greens, broccoli or zucchini, which are considered “unlimited” foods.

 It is also important to know that beets are a source of fructans, a type of storage carbohydrate made up of a chain of fructose molecules.
 The fructose that makes up fructans is one type of FODMAP (fermentable oligo-, di-, mono-saccharides and polyols).
 If you have IBS; or you have been diagnosed with fructan intolerance; or you are following a low-FODMAP eating plan, beets may not be an ideal food for you to consume.
 Again, this depends on your level of sensitivity.